aingaRamangalahy/aingaRamangalahy/README.md

-# Hi there, I'm Ainga Ramangalahy! 👋
+# Hi there, I'm Ainga! 👋

 👨‍💻 I'm a Software Engineer with a passion for coding and building innovative solutions.